RayHightower/RayHightower.com/about/index.markdown

 ### ROIClear + Syndication

 Hightower’s real estate company, [ROIClear](https://ROIClear.com), is a buyer and syndicator of multi-family properties.
-ROIClear structures deals with a win/win approach:
+ROIClear builds win/win relationships.

 * Investors enjoy capital preservation, tax advantages, and ROI.
 * Residents enjoy a great place to live.
+* Broker relationships are strengthened through repeat transactions.

-When deals are structured well, everybody wins.
+Everybody wins when deals are structured well.

 ### Other Stuff

-You can reach Ray via the [contact](/contact) page.
+You can reach Ray via the [contact](/contact) page on this site.
 Learn more at…

 * [LinkedIn](https://linkedin.com/in/rayhightower)
 * [X (fmr Twitter)](https://x.com/rayhightower)